CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.3.1 Laptops.md

 #### SYS.3.1.A1 Regulations for the mobile use of laptops

 It MUST be clear what employees should consider when they take laptops.
-In particular, it must be determined which laptops may be taken outside the home, who can take them with them, and what basic security measures should be followed.
-Users MUST be advised of the regulations.#### SYS.3.1.A2 Laptop access protection [user]
+In particular, it is necessary to specify which laptops may be taken outside the home, who may take them with them and what basic security measures should be taken.
+Users MUST be advised of the regulations.
+#### SYS.3.1.A2 Laptop access protection [user]

 All laptops MUST have adequate access protection to prevent unauthorized use of the device.
 It MUST be checked whether all employees comply with the rules for the correct handling of the established access protection.